 - Write it down – develop a written plan that includes your vision, defined short-and-long-term goals and how you will measure success.
 Include strategies, tactics, timelines and assigned responsibilities.

 - Be consistent - create a seamless client experience across all channels that have a similar tone and creative design to reinforce your brand message.
 Repetition is critical.

 - Build from the Inside Out – employee brand advocates are the most important asset in your marketing mix.
 Make sure that your integrated marketing plan is communicated first to your employees (inside) to create buy-in before communicating to your clients and the public at-large (out).
 It seems like a no-brainer, but effective internal communications are sometimes assumed.
 But, in many cases, that’s a false assumption, which creates a roadblock to effective plan execution - and ultimately affects your client’s overall brand experience.

 What ways can a business, particularly one that has never created an integrated marketing plan, get started without feeling overwhelmed?
-If you don’t have time or feel overwhelmed by the process of developing an integrated marketing plan, hire an experienced integrated marketing professional or firm.
+If you don’t have time or feel overwhelmed by the process of developing an integrated marketing plan, hire an experienced integrated marketing professional or marketing agency.
 But buyers beware!
 Not all advertising agencies or marketing firms are created equal.
 Do your research.
 Find the right fit for your business so you can stretch your hard-earned dollars with a plan that is targeted to the specific needs and goals of your business.

 What ways can an integrated marketing plan help to bridge the gap between marketing goals and outcomes (aka profits)?

 A good integrated marketing plan will have defined, measurable goals, milestones and desired outcomes.
 Each channel and strategy will have its own metrics and success points with each defined audience also having a unique approach, too.

 Do you believe leads are the same as conversion?
 Why or why not?